frioux/blog/content/pages/perl-2.md

 REGULAR EXPRESSIONS!!!!

-Ok, a little tiny bit of background.
+OK, a little tiny bit of background.
 Regular expressions are usually just called regex, and often the plural is regexen.
 They are used often in scripting languages and generally available everywhere in Unix.
 A true regular expression (which perl does not have) is an extremely minimal language class.
 I won't